Kozea/WeasyPrint/docs/features.rst

 CSS Backgrounds and Borders Module Level 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `CSS Backgrounds and Borders Module Level 3`_ is a candidate recommandation
+The `CSS Backgrounds and Borders Module Level 3`_ is a candidate recommendation
 defining properties dealing "with the decoration of the border area and with
 the background of the content, padding and border areas".